 One solution that some people try is punishment.
 Squirting barking dogs with water for example, or even smacking them or shocking them with an electric collar.

-More and more studies like this one from the University of Pennsylvania are adding to the weight of evidence that shows punishing dogs has some serious downsides, including increasing aggression, and reducing the ability to learn new skills.
+More and more studies are adding to the weight of evidence that shows punishing dogs has some serious downsides, including increasing aggression, and reducing the ability to learn new skills.

 Not really what we want for our dogs.
-And these effects have been demonstrated with quite mild punishments include verbal chastisement.
+And these effects have been demonstrated with quite mild punishments, including simply ‘telling the dog off’.

 When it comes to shocking dogs with electric collars, studies have shown that dogs trained this way were more anxious and fearful than other dogs.
 And that was when the training was carried out by experts.